|Date Posted:||Aug 28, 2019|

 · Excellent organizational and analytical skills and strong ability to manage and meet multiple tasks.

-· Working knowledge of training concepts, practices and follow-up mentoring with providing technical support for FP, maternal, EmONC, and newborn health activities/ projects highly desired.
+· Working knowledge of training concepts, practices and follow-up mentoring with providing technical support for immunization, nutrition, and child health activities/ projects highly desired.

 - Qualified female candidates particularly encouraged to apply.